 ILR – Settlement after Spouse Visa

 Spouse visa leads to Settlement (Indefinite Leave to Remain – ILR ) after 5 years.
+Please refer to our page for more information on applying for spouse visa ILR.
 In some cases where the person obtained leave on a 10-year route to settlement, the earliest the person will be eligible for ILR is after 10 years.

 When applying for settlement, the applicant will need to meet similar requirements as for the initial application and extension, except Life in the UK test will be required, a higher level of English at B1 CEFR will be needed and the Home Office will consider absences from the UK more closely.